dustinspecker/dustinspecker.com/content/posts/ubuntu-vm-pulumi-libvirt-component-resources.md

 With transformations, we can pass along a transformation as a Resource Option to our `NewVM` function to modify how it creates a child resource.

-## Transform a Component Resource's child resource
+## Transform a Component Resource's child resources

 Let's create a Resource Transformation named `domainsUse1GBMemory`.
 Pulumi will invoke this function for each resource created.
 We then: